[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Dynamics

 The centers of tetrahedra form honeycomb lattices in the $(111)$ planes.
 Hence, we can understand the zero-energy motion of type 1B monopoles as a random walk on these honeycomb lattices with $2/3$ of the bonds removed at random.
 This can be viewed as a bond percolation model with an effective filling fraction $p_{(111)}=1/3$.
 However, the bond percolation threshold for the honeycomb lattice is $p_c \approx 0.65$ \cite{sykes1964exact}, and we thus expect monopoles to be localized to small clusters for $\delta > 0$ and $T \ll 4J \delta$.

 One effect of the localization of type 1B monopoles is that the energetically more expensive type 1A monopoles play a significant role in the system relaxation.
-This introduces another characteristic time scale in the problem
+This introduces another characteristic timescale in the problem

 proportional to the density of type 1A monopoles in the $\delta > 0$ regime.